youjin2/mlops/bentoml/examples/streamlit-bentoml/README.md

 ### DagsHub & DVC
 First, create your dagshub repository. (e.g. `https://dagshub.com/{your_dagshub_username}/petfinder`)
-Note that it is like github for data scienists and machine learning engineers.
+(Note that it is like github for data scienists and machine learning engineers.)

 After creating remote respository on dagshub, clone the repository on your local environment.
 ```bash
 $ cd ./bentoml/examples/
 $ git clone https://dagshub.com/{your_dagshub_username}/petfinder.git ./petfinder/
 ```

-Once you, you completed to setup python environment described here, you can run `dvc` on command line interface.
+Once you finished to setup python environment described above, you can run `dvc` on command line interface.
 Below is code examples on how to use `dvc` & `dagshub` for data version control on CLI.

 ```bash